Roberto Suárez Gómez: Criminal career

+Collaboration with the Nazi criminal Klaus Barbie

+Roberto Suárez Gómez was collaborating with the Nazi war criminal Klaus Barbie who became the chief of his security service.
+This notice according to a report Friday 9 by German news weekly "Der Spiegel" in May 2025.

+Klaus Barbie (false name used as Klaus Altmann) note as the "Butcher of Lyon" for his war time torture of prisoners, was the Gestapo chief in the occupied French city of Lyon.
+After the end of World War II he escaped to South America.
+He took refuge with his wife (married April 25, 1940) Regine Margaretha Maria Willis (1913-1982) and their two children Ute-Messner (born 1941) and Hans-Jörg (1946-1981) in Argentina, but only for a short time before moving to Perù (1968-72) and, in the end, to Bolivia.

+Barbie was arrested after being discovered by France's most famous Nazi-hunting couple, Serge Klarsfeld and his wife Beate, the BBC reported.
+He was extradited to France and died in prison.
+This Infamous Nazi war criminal helped set up top drug cartel and worked also with Pablo Escobar, report says.

 Arrest and release

 On July 20, 1988, Suárez was arrested by the Bolivian National Police and his hacienda was raided; more than one and a half tons of cocaine was found.
 He was sentenced to 15 years in the San Pedro prison for drug trafficking but served only 7 years.
 He was released in 1996 due to accounts of good behavior and declining health, having suffered two heart attacks in prison.
 His nephew and successor, Jorge Roca Suárez (known as "Techo de Paja"), was also serving a 30-year sentence in the United States for drug trafficking.
 During his time in prison, Suárez was said to have shown regret for his crimes, had found religious faith in jail and preferred to be photographed next to images of Jesus Christ.
 Suárez had lost most of his fortune, spent on the construction of buildings and other philanthropic activities.
 He spent the remaining years of his life managing his hacienda.